wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 {% include _toc.html %}

 "Ohana" is the Hawaiian word for "family".
 Salesforces uses the hash tag \#SalesforceOhana to describe the inclusive culture it aims to foster.
-Thus the Hawaiian music and decorations.
+Thus the Hawaiian decorations and musician at events.

-Here are steps and information for those new to Salesforce to get "plugged in" quickly yet fully.
+This page presents steps and information for those new to Salesforce to get "plugged in" quickly yet fully.

 <a name="Glossary"></a>